 Additional reporting by Lawrence Aragon

 Photo: Hans Morris, founder of Nyca Partners, speaks at Venture Alpha East on March 26, 2014.
-Photographed by Bernadette Marciniak for Thomson Reuters.
+Reuters/Bernadette Marciniak.
 All rights reserved.